-The Bank established a USD 1 billion Global Medium Term Sukuk programme ("GMTN programme") in 2019.
-During the previous year on 18 February 2020, the Bank issued senior unsecured Sukuk amounting to USD 750 million due in February 2025 under the GMTN programmed through a wholly owned special purpose vehicle.
-These Sukuk were issued at 100 per cent of nominal value and carry a fixed profit rate at 2.593% per annum payable semi-annually in arrears.
+During the prior years, on 18 February 2020, the Bank issued senior unsecured Sukuk amounting to USD 750 million due in February 2025 under the GMTN programmed through a wholly owned special purpose vehicle.
+This Sukuk was issued at 100 per cent of nominal value and carries a fixed profit rate at 2.593% per annum payable semi-annually in arrears.

-Other medium term financing has a tenor of three years and carry a profit rate in the range of 1.32% to 1.66%.
+Other medium term financing has a tenor of three years and carry a profit rate in the range of 5.28% to 6.15%.